INXS: 1997–2003: Transitional years

 After Hutchence's death, INXS did not perform publicly for almost a year, and then only made a few one-off performances with different guest singers until 2000.
 On 14 November 1998, they played at the Mushroom 25 Concert with Jimmy Barnes fronting for two songs: "The Loved One" and "Good Times".
 On 12 June 1999, they headlined the opening of Stadium Australia in Sydney, with US singer-songwriter Terence Trent D'Arby and Russell Hitchcock as guest vocalists, they performed "New Sensation", "Kick", "Never Tear Us Apart" and "What You Need".

 In December 2000, INXS performed a concert with singers Suze DeMarchi and Jon Stevens sharing the spotlight.
-The former lead singer of Australian band Noiseworks, Jon Stevens began singing with INXS on regular basis.
-INXS played as one of the headline acts at the Sydney 2000 Olympics and then toured through South America and Europe.
+DeMarchi was reportedly offered the role of permanent singer in the band.
+The former lead singer of Australian band Noiseworks, Jon Stevens began singing with INXS on a regular basis.
+INXS played as one of the headline acts at the Sydney 2000 Olympics and then toured through South America and Europe in 2001.
 Stevens was officially named a member of INXS in 2002, and the band started recording new material in November.
-Stevens left the band in October 2003 to pursue a solo career, and only recorded a contractual obligation song called "I Get Up."
+He left the band in October 2003 to pursue a solo career, and only recorded a contractual obligation song called "I Get Up".